puppetlabs/puppet-docs/source/puppet_baseline/pb_internals.markdown

 * Constructs and queues daily comparison jobs, for consumption by Dashboard's `delayed_job` workers (see "Daily Comparisons" below).
 * Modifies node baselines to include any changes that were approved by an admin.
-* Creates new baselines for any nodes which don't yet have them. <!-- Anything else I'm forgetting? -->
+* Creates new baselines for any nodes which don't yet have them.

 The package you installed the plugin with should have instated this task as an hourly cron job.